pixelatto/PixelattoWeb2020/_posts/2022-10-05-why-should-I-get-tabletop-creator.md

 ---
 layout: post
 image: /img/upload/tabletop-creator_why-do-you-need-it.png
-meta_title: Why do you need Tabletop Creator?
+meta_title: Why should I get Tabletop Creator?
-meta_description: You love board games and you are thinking about to create your own.
+meta_description: Becasue you love board games and you are thinking about to create your own!
-  We will explain you about Tabletop Creator
+description: Becasue you love board games and you are thinking about to create your own!
 keywords: card creation tools, create card games, design card game, design tabletop game, create tabletop game
 date: 2022-10-05T07:25:59.221Z
 author: Esther de Paz
 hide_hero: "true"
 tags:
+  - Tabletop Creator
   - Guides
-  - Pixelatto
 author-avatar: /img/avatars/Esther.svg
 ---

-# W﻿e want you to know about Tabletop Creator
+We want to talk to you about Tabletop Creator.

-## In this article, we will explain you how to create your own board game easily with: **Tabletop Creator**

-First of all, let's put ourselves in context: you are passionate about board games, you have fun playing them and you are a person so creative and full of ideas too.
+First of all, let's put ourselves in context: all we are passionate about board games, we have fun playing them and we are people creative and full of ideas.

-At some point, you were playing your favorite game and you thought: I really would love to **create my own board game**.
-It is such a good idea but… where can I start it?
-How can **I create that board game**?
+At some point, while playing your favorite game, we find a reflection inside ourselfes: "I really would love to **create my own board game**.
+I have such a good idea but… How should I startit?
+How can I **create that board game**?"

-G﻿reat question!
-We will tell you about about an application that will become our life easier.
-Well, not all you life, but we can give you the solucion about your board games ideas: **[Tabletop Creator](https://pixelatto.com/store/tabletop-creator/)**.
+That is a g﻿reat question!
+And that is why we ended creating Orbtale at the same time we developed an application for making our life easier: **[Tabletop Creator](https://pixelatto.com/store/tabletop-creator/)**.

-L﻿et's see it!
+L﻿et's have a look to it!

 <hr>

 ## W﻿hat is Tabletop Creator?

-**[T﻿abletop Creator](https://pixelatto.com/store/tabletop-creator/)** is an application that allows you to start designing, prototyping and playtesting a game idea.
-You can create all te items you need, completely customize them and export the game in every format you need to get it physically or to playing it online.
+**[T﻿abletop Creator](https://pixelatto.com/store/tabletop-creator/)** is a board game maker tool that allows you to design, customize and export your game in a professional, easy and fast way.
+In the same way Adobe provides tools for image edition or Unity for video game development, Tabletop Creator counts with a tool set for making it easy to create whatever game component you want, customize them and export your project in different formats to get it physically or to play it online.

 D﻿o you want to know more?
 Just see our trailer and keep reading!